CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family l2vpn-evpn prefix-limits inbound reestablish-wait</h>

-Configures the time in seconds to wait before establishing the BGP session again with the peer.
+Configures the time in seconds to wait before reestablishing the BGP session with a neighbor.
 The default value is `auto`, which uses standard BGP timers and processing (typically between 2 and 3 seconds).
 You can set a value between 1 and 65535.

 ### Command Syntax